Do your eyes glaze over when faced with a travel insurance policy document?

 NOTE: this article is offered for general guidance only.
 Please don’t rely on it for financial or insurance advice – always consult a professional.

-Coconut Lands and Unlocked Box are affiliate partners of World Nomads, an insurance provider trusted by top names in travel such as Lonely Planet.
+Coconut Lands is an affiliate partner of World Nomads, an insurance provider trusted by top names in travel such as Lonely Planet.
 If you’re interested in comparing World Nomads’ insurance with others while you’re shopping around, we’ve included a quote form below this post.
 There is, of course, no obligation to buy.

 © Coconut Lands.
 Not to be reproduced without permission.